danbrown/electron-react-template/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You will also see any lint errors in the console.

+### `yarn electron-dev`

+Runs the app in the development mode.
+Inside Electron.<br />
 It opens a Electron App that loads the React application and auto updates on reaload.<br>

+Open [http://localhost:3000](http://localhost:3000) manually to view it in the browser.

 You will also see any lint errors in the console.

 ### `yarn electron-pack`